wxt-dev/wxt/docs/guide/remote-code.md

 # Remote Code

-WXT will automatically download and bundle imports with the `url:` prefix so the extension does not depend of remote code, [a requirement from Google for MV3](https://developer.chrome.com/docs/extensions/migrating/improve-security/#remove-remote-code).
+WXT will automatically download and bundle imports with the `url:` prefix so the extension does not depend on remote code, [a requirement from Google for MV3](https://developer.chrome.com/docs/extensions/migrating/improve-security/#remove-remote-code).

 ## Google Analytics

-For example, you can import google analytics:
+For example, you can import Google Analytics:

 ```ts
 // utils/google-analytics.ts